bibekanandadatta/JHU-Dissertation-Template/README.md

+## What is included in this version of the template

+Since the template is based on the report class, it is subdivided into multiple chapters.
+There are separate .tex files for all the front matters (mandatory or optional), technical chapters, and back matters (references and appendices).

+- `00-main.tex` file is the driver or root file which includes all the preamble, document settings, package settings, and macros as needed as well as the auxiliary .tex files for each chapter.
+I would recommend going through the different sections of this file before you start working on to understand the available packages and options.
+- `figures` subdirectory contains all the figures for the thesis.
+You can add the figures as chapter-wise PDF files or as just individual images with allowable extensions.
+- `thesis.bib` file is a biblatex file which contains all the bibliographic items.
+Use Zotero or some other citation manager to generate biblatex file.
+- `latexmkrc` additional settings for the make file to generate PDF/A output.
+This is required to have in the main directory of Overleaf project.
+- `output.xmpdata` contains simple meta-data to be be tagged in the final PDF/A file.
+This file is optional.

 ## How to use the template on Overleaf

 I prefer using Overleaf for all of my LaTeX compilation and I recommend it storngly since Johns Hopkins provides premium account to all students for Overleaf.
 Premium Overleaf does fast compilation, allows sharing the project with multiple people (advisor, committee members, collaborator, labmates, friends, or family), keep track history which is great.
 You can recover file if you break it (hopefully you won't).
 Follow one of the three approaches to get started with this project on Overleaf.
+Then go through the main file and other files to see how the template is structured.

 - To use it directly on Overleaf, [open the template here](https://www.overleaf.com/latex/templates/johns-hopkins-thesis-slash-dissertation-template/gbfnqqfzffyp).
 Then click on **Open as Template** and proceed from there to go through the template and edit it.